All Episodes

 If not, there'll be some bad breath going on.

-They patted us all down, they searched our bags twice.
+They searched our bags twice.

-First our check on luggage when we came through, and then the second time before we got on the plane.
+First our check-on luggage when we came through, and then the second time before we got on the plane.

-It was very hectic.
+It was very, very hectic.

 Very, very, very hectic.